-The Company's Annual General Meeting is due to be held in August 2021 The last Annual General Meeting was held on 13 October 2020
+The Company's Annual General Meeting is due to be held on 9 August 2022.
+The last Annual General Meeting was held on 31 August 2021.

 Related Party Transactions

 Transactions entered into by the Company with related parties are disclosed in note 27 of the financial statements.